-Errors in healthcare are a leading cause of death and injury(Kohn, Corrigan, & Donaldson, 2000).
-Leape (1994) characterized the kinds of errors that resulted in medical injury as diagnostic, treatment, preventive, or other errors such as communication failure.
+Errors in the healthcare are causing death and injury (Kohn, Corrigan, & Donaldson, 2000).
+The errors which resulted in medical injury can be classified as diagnostic, treatment, preventive and communication failure (Leape, 1994).
 Diagnostic errors are categorized into errors or delay in diagnosis, failure to employ indicated tests, use of outmoded tests of therapy, and failure to act on results of monitoring or testing.
-The focus of this study is to investigate factors that could contribute to diagnostic errors (i.e., factors that enhance diagnostic performance).
-This study also investigated the extent that performance generalizes/predicts diagnostic performance within cases from one clinical presentation (CP) to cases from another similar CP.Physicians must demonstrate medical knowledge, patient care, communication, practice-based learning, professionalism, and system-based practice competencies in their attainment of competency in diagnosis.Diagnostic performance of a physician is determined by the ability to diagnose a disease regardless of how it presents in terms of various combinations of signs and symptoms using a number of different case presentations for a specific disease, as success in diagnosing a clinical case is content/knowledge dependent and process dependent (Harasym et al., 2008; Papa, Oglesby, Aldrich, Schaller, & Cipher, 2007).
+Physicians must demonstrate medical knowledge, patient care, communication, practice-based learning, professionalism, and system-based practice competencies in their attainment of competency in diagnosis.
+Physician's ability in diagnostic performance is determined by how a disease presents in terms of various combinations of signs and symptoms using a number of different case presentations for a specific disease, as success in diagnosing a clinical case is content/knowledge dependent and process dependent (Harasym et al., 2008; Papa, Oglesby, Aldrich, Schaller, & Cipher, 2007).

 However, it is unknown whether the generalization in diagnostic performance will occur within a CP - that is, the predictability of performance above levels, across levels, and between CPs.
 Therefore, there is a need to investigate if generalization exists.
 With the content and case specificity in mind, we chose to study two similar CPs.
+The purpose of this research was: (1) to investigate the degree to which diagnostic performances will generalize within a similar cluster of diseases (i.e., CP) and across a dissimilar cluster and (2) to identify the factors that are anticipated to influence diagnostic performance generalization.